AI Receptionist Call Recording Options

 Which Trillet product should I choose?

-If you're a small business owner looking for AI call answering with recording and transcription, start with Trillet AI Receptionist at $29/month.
-If you're an agency wanting to resell voice AI to clients, explore Trillet White-Label at $99/month (up to 3 sub-accounts) or $299/month (unlimited).
+If you are a small business owner who wants AI call answering with recording and transcription, start with Trillet AI Receptionist at $49/month (150 minutes included, $0.20/min overage).
+If you are an agency that wants to resell voice AI to clients under your own brand, explore Trillet White-Label at $99/month (Studio) or $299/month (Agency).

 Can I turn off recording for specific callers or numbers?

-Yes, most platforms including Trillet allow you to create rules that disable recording for specific phone numbers.
-This is useful if certain clients request no recording or if you have internal calls that do not need documentation.
+Yes.
+Trillet lets you create rules that disable recording for specific phone numbers, which is useful when certain clients request no recording or when internal calls do not need documentation.
+A global on/off switch is also available if you want to disable recording entirely.

 Are recordings admissible as evidence in disputes?

-Recordings made with proper consent disclosure are generally admissible in civil disputes.
-However, legal admissibility depends on your jurisdiction and how the recording was made.
-Consult a lawyer for specific legal questions, but having documented call records has helped many businesses resolve customer complaints and payment disputes.
+Recordings made with proper consent disclosure are generally admissible in civil disputes, but admissibility depends on your jurisdiction and how the recording was made.
+Documented call records have helped many businesses resolve complaints and payment disputes, but for a specific legal question, consult a lawyer rather than relying on a general rule.

 Conclusion

 Call recording turns your AI receptionist from a simple answering service into a documented communication system.
-You get records for training, compliance, and dispute resolution, plus the ability to continuously improve how your AI handles calls.
+You get records for training, compliance, and dispute resolution, plus the ability to keep improving how your AI handles calls by reviewing what your customers actually say.

-For most small businesses, the standard recording features included with AI receptionist platforms are sufficient.
-If you handle sensitive data (healthcare, legal, financial), prioritize platforms with HIPAA compliance and PII handling included rather than paying extra.
+For most small businesses, the standard recording features included with AI receptionist platforms are enough.
+If you handle sensitive data in healthcare, legal, or financial services, prioritize platforms where HIPAA compliance and PII handling are included rather than billed separately, and confirm the retention window meets your record-keeping obligations before you commit.

-Start capturing and learning from every call with Trillet AI Receptionist at $29/month.
+Start capturing and learning from every call with Trillet AI Receptionist at $49/month.